pagkly/Zed/Investopedia3/Economic Moat Definition.md

 Economic Moat Definition
 ## What is an Economic Moat?

-Conceptualized and named by [Warren Buffett](https://www.investopedia.com/articles/01/071801.asp), an economic moat is a distinct advantage a company has over its competitors which allows it to protect its market share and profitability.
+Conceptualized and named by [[Warren Buffett]](https://www.investopedia.com/articles/01/071801.asp), an economic moat is a distinct advantage a company has over its competitors which allows it to protect its market share and profitability.
 It is often an advantage that is difficult to mimic or duplicate (brand identity, patents) and thus creates an effective barrier against competition from other firms.

 #### Moat: My Favorite Financial Term